 This post is an opinion piece.
 Consult an attorney in your jurisdiction to determine the required benefits by law.

 Employee benefits are also used to show appreciation for the employee and the work they perform.
 Some of these optional benefits include dental insurance, life insurance, paid leave, as well as retirement plans.
-In order to estimate the cost of employee benefits to employer, you’ll need to consider which benefits you’re providing.
+In order to estimate the cost of employee benefits to employer, you’ll need to determine which benefits you’re providing.

 Benefits that are required by law are important and must be given to every employee that is employed with a company or business.